darbyredhat/enter-serverless-functions/README.md

 # Enter Serverless Functions Journey with Quarkus

 This hands-on lab showcases how quickly developers can create cloud-native microservice project using Quarkus.
-Then, the application can be deployed to a function to AWS Lambda and OpenShift Serverless with JVM and Native mode.
+Then, the application can be deployed to a function to AWS Lambda and OpenShift Serverless with JVM mode.

 # Pre-requisites